wagtail/wagtail/docs/getting_started/tutorial.md

 Note the `pageurl` tag, which is similar to Django's `url` tag but takes a Wagtail Page object as an argument.

+In the Wagtail admin, go to Pages, then Home.
+Add a child page to the Home page by clicking on the "Actions" icon and selecting the option "Add child page".
+Choose "Blog index page" from the list of the page types.
-In the Wagtail admin, create a `BlogIndexPage` as a child of the Homepage, make sure it has the slug "blog" on the Promote tab, and publish it.
+Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.
 You should now be able to access the url `http://127.0.0.1:8000/blog` on your site (note how the slug from the Promote tab defines the page URL).